cover-me/qtplot/README.md

 ![alt tag](screenshot.png)
-The screenshot is from forked project.
+This screenshot is from forked project.
+Newer screenshots are available at the end of this file.

 ## Introduction